codegen-sh/codegen-examples/examples/visualize_codebases/README.md

 # Codebase Relationship Visualizations

-This example demonstrates four different approaches to visualizing code relationships using Codegen.
+This set of examples demonstrates four different approaches to visualizing code relationships using Codegen.
 Each visualization script creates a graph to help developers understand different aspects of code structure and dependencies.

 ## Visualization Types